 - 1. Open a Web browser as follows: - 1a.
 From the main window, tap the Utilities button. - 1b.
-Tap the Internet Explorer icon to open the browser. - 2.
-Enter the desired Web address in the address bar and tap the - button (located at the right of the address bar) to start browsing.
+Tap the Edge (Windows 10) or the Internet Explorer (Windows Embedded 8 Standard and Windows 8.1 Pro) icon to open the browser. - 2.
+Enter the desired Web address in the address bar and tap the

+\rightarrow button (located at the right of the address bar) to start browsing.